jancio/Online-Expenditure-Manager/README.md

 # Online Expenditure Manager

-Manage your household expenditures: http://vydavky.php5.sk/
+Keep track of your household expenditures wherever you are: http://vydavky.php5.sk/